Dschuli/yamlBash/README.md

 and allows to e.g. replace/insert a value for Key3.
 Key parameter would be Key0:Key2:Key3.

 Current settings/restrictions:
-- If the target key has sub-maps (additional lines with higher indent), those will be replaced by the provided value parameter. deleting/replacing those sub-maps.
+- If the target key has sub-maps (additional lines with higher indent), those will be replaced by the provided value parameter, deleting/replacing those sub-maps.
   Only comments on the same line a the key will be retained
 - A key value provided by the -v parameter has to be a simple scalar or string and will get applied without. any transformation, e.g. required apostrophes etc have to be part of the provided value parameter.